Rudxain/to-do_app/README.md

 If you're a user...
 I have no idea why would you use this app, since there are much better ones, everywhere.
 My app has no search functionality, but I'm considering to implement it.

+> [!WARNING]
+> Beware of shared storage!
+>
+> HTML-Preview seems to allow pages to access each others' local/session storage.
+So don't save sensitive info while using the app

 ## Why
 The previously-mentioned video is one of the courses that [CIC](https://cincinnatus.edu.do) lists in the specialization of Software Development.